JohannesMP/Zilch-Snippets-and-Libraries/README.md

   * Somewhat complete, possibly buggy projects, generally designed to explore a single idea, concept or feature.
   * May be largely uncommented and rough.
   * Experimentals are posted and numbered in the order they were created.
   * Have Questions?
-Shoot me an email (j.peter at digipen) or find me in person (Floor 3, Tesla, row N).
-I love sharing this stuff :)
+Shoot me an email (j.peter at digipen) or creat an Issue.

 |  |  |
 |---|---|